dawaltconley/portfolio/src/content/posts/2023-11-25-tinacms-visual-editing-with-astro.md

 ---
-title: Using Tina's Visual Editing with an Astro Site
+# title: Using Tina's Visual Editing with an Astro Site
+title: Visual Editing with Astro and TinaCMS
 date: 2023-11-25
 tags:
   - Astro